^

 • Herpes zoster.

 Treatment of back pain depends on the diagnosis and concomitant diseases.
-Typically, these are classic NSAIDs - non-steroidal anti-inflammatory drugs, in the dosage form that will be most effective - tablets or injections.
-It is mandatory to prescribe analgesic drugs, possibly applying anesthetic compresses, and novocain blockades.
-If the muscles are damaged, myelorelaxants are prescribed.
-It is also advisable to use chondroprotectors - drugs that activate the production of basic cartilage substances.
-Physiotherapy, acupuncture and other non-pharmacological methods are not basic, they are effective as an auxiliary, fixing the main therapeutic effect.
+As a rule, these are classic NSAIDs – non-steroidal anti-inflammatory drugs, in the dosage form that will be most effective – tablets or injections.
+Prescription of analgesics is mandatory, possibly application of pain-relieving compresses, novocaine blockades.
+If muscles are damaged, muscle relaxants are prescribed.
+It is also advisable to use chondroprotectors – drugs that activate the production of basic cartilage substances.
+Physiotherapy, acupuncture and other non-drug methods are not the main ones, they are effective as auxiliary ones, consolidating the main therapeutic effect.

 Back pain is a serious symptom that should not be ignored.
-The earlier the cause of pain in this area is clarified, the faster and more efficiently the therapeutic process is carried out, which means that the risk of serious complications is minimized.
+The sooner the cause of pain in this area is identified, the faster and more effective the therapeutic process is, which means the risk of serious complications is minimized.

 How to recognize back pain?

-• Laboratory tests - blood, urine, to determine the possible inflammatory process;
+• Laboratory tests – blood, urine, to determine a possible inflammatory process;

 • Puncture (if necessary)